 Sheath blight is a disease that depends on the inoculum already present in rice-growing areas.
 The fungus, in its anamorphic phase (R. solani), does not produce spores, and the inoculum, such as hyphae and sclerotia, is disseminated primarily by irrigation water and soil movement.
-The sclerotia, a resistant structure of the fungus formed by a set of hyphae, survive saprophytically in crop residues for long periods and act as a primary source of new infections (Rajbir Singh, 2016).
+The sclerotia, a resistant structure of the fungus formed by a set of hyphae, survive saprophytically in crop residues for long periods and act as a primary source of new infections ( Singh, 2016).
 In this study, the fungal sclerotia and hyphae were placed in a substrate near the roots, along with infective hyphae, in contact with the stem tissues of the genotypes.
 In other words, a high density of inocula was used to prevent escape plants, healthy plants that had not come into contact with the pathogen.
 Therefore, it is believed that genotypes with higher levels of resistance tend to also be resistant in the field, as in natural conditions, inoculum levels are expected to be much lower.

 Crop rotation with non-host plants is an important factor in rice-producing regions, such as Tocantins.
 In Tocantins, this management has been ineffective due to the lack of disease-resistant or immune plants in rotation with rice.
 Sclerotia formation occurs due to crop rotation between rice and soybean, or rice, beans, and watermelon, practiced in most irrigated rice-producing areas of Tocantins, both in Formoso do Araguaia and in other producing municipalities, such as Lagoa da Confusão.
-R. solani is known to infect a wide range of host plants (approximately 250 species), such as rice, soybean, beans, and watermelon, as well as a large number of weeds, such as Cyperus sp., Pennisetum sp., Digitaria sp., Echinochloa crusgalli, Euphorbia sp., Commelina benghalensis, among others (Lenka, Pun, Saha, & Rath, 2014; R Singh et al., 2016).
+R. solani is known to infect a wide range of host plants (approximately 250 species), such as rice, soybean, beans, and watermelon, as well as a large number of weeds, such as Cyperus sp., Pennisetum sp., Digitaria sp., Echinochloa crusgalli, Euphorbia sp., Commelina benghalensis, among others (Lenka et al., 2014; Singh et al., 2016).
 This behavior of the pathogen, when rotated with these plants in the same crop area in successive years, has contributed to an increase in infectious structures over the years of cultivation.
 Therefore, it is believed that the disease may become more aggressive and virulent over the years if these plants are kept in rotation with rice.

-Several studies have shown that the disease causes serious damage to rice crops, especially in rice areas with crop rotation with soybeans (R Singh et al., 2016; Yellareddygari et al., 2014).
+Several studies have shown that the disease causes serious damage to rice crops, especially in rice areas with crop rotation with soybeans ( Singh et al., 2016; Yellareddygari et al., 2014).
 Its propagation depends on the initial inoculum and the residues from previous cultures remaining (Yellareddygari et al., 2014).
-R. solani forms sclerotia, which are resistant structures that survive in soil and water and can survive for several years (Shu et al., 2019; Rajbir Singh, 2016; Sun, Liu, Wang, & Ma, 2020).
+R. solani forms sclerotia, which are resistant structures that survive in soil and water and can survive for several years (Shu et al., 2019; Singh, 2016; Sun, et al., 2020).
 According to the data obtained through calculations of the tested mathematical models, it is noted that the disease fitted two different models: Monomolecular and Gompertz.
 The Monomolecular model is more suitable for monocyclic diseases, in which plants infected during the crop cycle do not serve as inoculum for new infections during the same cycle, since the increase in the number of diseased plants is not due to the movement of the pathogen through diseased plants, but rather to the previously existing original inoculum and the infection itself fungal hyphae (AMORIN, 2018; Van der Plank, 2013).